backdrop-contrib/juiced_up_layouts/README.md

 These layouts are not for every demographic since they rely on CSS Flexbox -- a newer technology.
 Check out which browsers support Flexbox at http://caniuse.com/#search=flexbox .

 These layouts over-ride your theme's CSS for they pages they are enabled on.
 Their purpose is to provide an out-of-the-box splash page for your site.

-These layouts are in a beta stage and are being tested and molded to work with every Backdrop theme as of 3/2016.
+It is not recommended to take something like "split screen layout" and try to theme it into your own separate design for every page on your site.

-The layouts contained within this set are:

-juiced_up_full_screen_top -- a full screen content area with the site menu at the top juiced_up_full_screen_bottom -- a full screen content area with the site menu at the bottom juiced_up_full_screen_left -- a full screen content area with the site menu at the left
+The layouts contained within this set are: juiced_up_full_screen_top -- a full screen content area with the site menu at the top juiced_up_full_screen_bottom -- a full screen content area with the site menu at the bottom juiced_up_full_screen_left -- a full screen content area with the site menu at the left